jchauncey/TheDeeps/docs/ai/ai-characters.md

     - Attribute distribution should offer meaningful choices
     - Equipment progression should scale with dungeon difficulty
     - Skills should provide meaningful advantages without being mandatory

+## Character Management

+1. **Character Creation**
+   - Characters are created with a name, class, and initial attributes
+   - Initial attributes are determined by class with some customization points
+   - Character creation is handled through REST API calls
+   - Duplicate character creation is prevented through proper client-side handling
+   - Created characters are immediately available for selection

+2. **Character Selection**
+   - Characters are displayed in a grid layout with visual class indicators
+   - Characters can be selected for gameplay
+   - Characters can be deleted when no longer needed
+   - Character deletion requires confirmation to prevent accidents
+   - Character selection is handled through REST API calls

+3. **Character Persistence**
+   - Character data is stored on the server
+   - Characters persist between game sessions
+   - Character state is updated when saving the game
+   - Character position and status are tracked per dungeon
+   - Character deletion properly cleans up all associated resources